Skip to content

 # New session

-codex exec --json --full-auto --skip-git-repo-check "<prompt>"
+codex exec --json --dangerously-bypass-approvals-and-sandbox --skip-git-repo-check "<prompt>"

 # Resume session

-codex exec resume --json --full-auto --skip-git-repo-check <thread_id> "<prompt>"
+codex exec resume --json --dangerously-bypass-approvals-and-sandbox --skip-git-repo-check <thread_id> "<prompt>"

 Flags used: